mycaule/epures/README.md

 #### Custom modifier

-A modifier in a JavaScript object with functions of map a string to a new string.
+A modifier is a JavaScript object grouping a list a functions mapping string to string.

-The base collection of modifiers supports common transformations on strings from the library [VocaJS](https://vocajs.com) and is available for `en_US` and `fr_FR` localizations.
+The base collection of modifiers supports common transformations on strings from the library [VocaJS](https://vocajs.com) and is available for in various localizations.
 Feel free to add more supported language to contribute to the library!

 You can reuse existing modifiers using `epures.modifiers` or define your own like in this example.